G-Darius

-is a shoot'em up arcade game, released by Taito in 1997.
-It is the fourth arcade installment of the Darius series and the first in the series to feature three-dimensional polygonal graphics.
+is a horizontally scrolling shooter arcade video game released by Taito in 1997.
+It is the fourth arcade installment of the Darius series and the first with three-dimensional polygonal graphics.
+A port to the PlayStation was published as G Darius.

 Gameplay

-Much like previous installments in the Darius series, G-Darius is a horizontally scrolling shoot'em up.
-While the game features three-dimensional polygonal graphics, the gameplay remains two-dimensional.
+Much like previous installments in the Darius series, G-Darius is a horizontally scrolling shooter.
+While the game uses three-dimensional polygonal graphics, the gameplay is two-dimensional.
 The player controls a spaceship named the Silver Hawk and must battle enemies and avoid obstacles throughout the game's stages (referred to as "zones" in the game).
 The ship is armed with forward-firing missiles, small aerial bombs, and a protective force field.
 These can be upgraded by power-ups, in the form of large orbs, that are dropped by specially-colored enemies when they are destroyed.
 When the player reaches the end of a zone, a boss appears, which must be defeated to proceed.
 Once the boss of a zone is destroyed, the player is given a choice of which zone to play next via a branching path.
-There are 15 zones in total, numbered using the Greek letters alpha to omicron, however, the player only needs to complete five in a row to reach one of five alternative endings.
+There are 15 zones in total, numbered using the Greek letters alpha to omicron, but the player only needs to complete five in a row to reach one of five alternative endings.
 Each level also has two alternative routes that the player can choose about halfway through.
 Some of these are duplicated in later stages but result in the bosses appearance and attack sequences being slightly different.

 Among the player's arsenal is the 'capture ball', which the player can launch to capture enemies.
 Once captured, the enemy will follow and aid the player's ship.
 Each enemy contains a unique enhancement; some will act as extra turrets and others will act as shields.
 Additionally, the player can detonate their captured enemy as a bomb.
-The captured enemy will continue to follow the player until either they are destroyed after taking enough damage, the player's ship is destroyed or the player 'absorbs' them to utilise a special ability.
+The captured enemy will continue to follow the player until either they are destroyed after taking enough damage, the player's ship is destroyed or the player 'absorbs' them to utilize a special ability.